ShikaSD/kotlin-compiler-dagger-plugin/PROPOSAL.md

 5. Subscoping and providing parts of the parent graph to children.

 ## Exposing dependencies:
-The container providing dependencies can be called a `Component` in analogy with dagger.
+The container providing dependencies called a `Component` in analogy with dagger.
 To associate each graph with correct instance calls, we can use a named component interface.
 To distinguish those (and to go away from annotations `TODO: why?`), marker `interface Component` can be used.

 Kotlin has extension functions which can be leveraged here, providing a single entry point for every call.
 ```kotlin